ryuzaki0098/dotfiles/vim-config/README.md

 # dotfiles

 Using vim-plug as a plugin manager
-For install pluging
+For installing plugins

  Type ":PlugInstall" in command mode in nvim

-using coc plugin for auto-completion and code-definition
+using coc plugin for lsp : auto-completion and code-definition

 Installing lsp using

    :Cocinstall <package name>